 The stronger the smell, the larger the concern.
-If you notice the odor more after rain or high humidity, it is almost certainly a mold problem that you need to hire mould analysis in Sydney by JMB Environmental Consulting.
+If you notice the odor more after rain or high humidity, it is almost certainly a mold problem.

 Here’s what we have discovered to be the most common causes.